sagemath/trac_to_gh/Issue 2895.md

 # Issue 2895: [with patch, needs review] add support for Laurent polynomials in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2895

 Original creator: mhansen